 HOME GRANT UP TO £350.

-The grant pays 75% towards the cost and installation of a homecharge unit (up to a maximum of £350), and with our charging partner Pod, that means you could get yours fully installed from £449, with a three-year warranty as standard.
+If you have dedicated off-street parking and live in rental accommodation or own a flat, you could also qualify for the Electric Vehicle (EV) chargepoint grant.
+The grant pays 75% towards the cost and installation of a homecharge unit (up to a maximum of £350), and with our charging partner Pod, that means you could get yours fully installed from £549, with a five-year warranty as standard.

 Please note, chargepoint grants are subject to eligibility.